 Again, it is very important to create bonding experiences with your newborns in the first few weeks after their birth.
 If you cannot take your babies home, it is essential that you bond with them while they are in the NICU.
 In this regard, you can talk to the hospital staff and then proceed to personalize their cribs with pictures, stuffed animals, and other comfort items as a part of the bonding process.

 It is a pretty normal occurrence in twin pregnancies, despite the fact that premature twins come with their own set of complications.
 In addition, the majority of the complications are very short-term, and the survival rate of premature twins is relatively high.
-Your premature twins will be able to live a life that is both healthy and normal provided they receive the appropriate care and assistance from medical professionals.
+With the appropriate medical care and assistance, your premature twins can live healthy and normal life.